310mc/https-310mc.github.io-tl/source/_posts/aquarium/hanging_out_together.md

 Quit doing things that make no sense, you enigma!
 Hold on, hold on!
 You can’t disappear on me!
 Give me a break!

-<th>(Ahh, jeez… Now I gotta go after him.
-If only I could contact the other kids too…)</th>
+<th>(Ahh, jeez… I gotta go after him.
+If only I could contact the others, too…)</th>

 <th>(There was an announcement for a lost child just a second ago, so Anzu-chan and Souma-kun probably grouped up again…)</th>

-<th>(And here I was hoping I could go over to show them that Kanata-kun is doing just fine.)</th>
+<th>(And here I was, hoping I could go over to show them that Kanata-kun is doing just fine, too…)</th>

 <th>(All my plans are gone in a flash.
-He’s always taking me by storm.)</th>
+Kanata-kun's always taking me by storm.)</th>

 Ughh, I’m serious!
 Kanata-kuuun, if you don’t quit messing around, I’ll trap you in a fishing net!

-Wait, what’s wrong?
-You’re heading outside all of a sudden…
+What’s wrong all of a sudden?
+You’re heading outside…?

 Did being inside a dim water tank for so long make you want some sunshine?
 {% endbubble %}